 During a pause, when the old man’s attention breaks, he senses us and looks up.
 He stops and stares – then he registers our curiosity.
 A broad smile lifts his face and he raises his free hand in greeting.

 Embarrassed at being caught watching, but wanting to respond to his warmth, we wave back.

 The butcher mouths something through the window and beams once more, before resuming his evening task.
-We drift home, fascinated by the charm of the butcher and his careful work, and make a silent promise to return.
+We drift home and make a promise to return.

-We choose Easter Saturday, the day before our departure, when we have no need for fresh meat of any kind.
+We choose Easter Saturday, the day before our departure, when we have no need for fresh meat at all.
 We join the queue and discover that La Macelleria Della Pioggia is as full of life as Le Sflogline had been, with locals gathering ingredients for their Easter Day feasts.